The uniqueness theorem for Kasparov theory: A generalized Paschke-type duality

 \begin{cor} Let $\psi: A\to B$ be any $*$-homomorphism that contains itself at infinity and absorbs the zero representation.
 Then $\SC_{\psi}$ has vanishing $K$-theory.
 In particular, if $(\phi,\Iu): (A,\alpha)\to(\CM(B),\beta)$ is any cocycle representation such that $\phi$ contains itself at infinity and absorbs the zero representation, then the quotient map $\SD_{(\phi,\Iu)}^w\to\SB_{(\phi,\Iu)}$ (resulting from \autoref{prop:same-quotients}) induces an isomorphism in $K$-theory. \end{cor} \begin{proof} Upon considering $G=\{1\}$, we may view $\psi$ as a cocycle representation in a trivial way.
 The assumptions on $\psi$ translate into the assumptions required by \autoref{lem:general-C-K-theory}.
 Hence the inclusion $\SC_{\psi}\subseteq\CM(B)$ is injective in $K$-theory.
 The $K$-groups of $\CM(B)$ are known to vanish; see \cite[Lemma 3.2]{Cuntz81}.
 This can also be deduced from applying \autoref{prop:infinite-repeat} to the special case $(\phi,\Iu)=(0,\eins)$.
 The ``in particular'' part is an immediate consequence of the general properties of the $K$-theory functor. \end{proof}

-Below follows our version of the Paschke duality theorem.
-We note that for $G=\{1\}$, most of the terms simplify and we recover Thomsen's \cite[Theorem 3.2]{Thomsen01}.
+Below follows our more refined version of the Paschke duality theorem.
+We note that for $G=\{1\}$, most of the terms simplify and then it just amounts to the statement of \autoref{thm:Paschke-1}, and we recover Thomsen's \cite[Theorem 3.2]{Thomsen01}.
 His dynamical generalization \cite[Theorem 6.2]{Thomsen05} is very similar, but was phrased in the language of genuinely equivariant representations, whereas the result below is tailored to fit within the framework of cocycle representations.

 \begin{theorem} Let $\alpha: G\curvearrowright A$ be an action on a separable \cstar-algebra and $\beta: G\curvearrowright B$ a strongly stable action on a $\sigma$-unital \cstar-algebra.
 Let $\FC$ be an eligible set of cocycle representations $(A,\alpha)\to (\CM(B),\beta)$, and let $(\Phi,\IU)\in\FC$ be an absorbing element.
 Consider the isomorphism $\Xi: K_1(\SD_{(\Phi,\IU)})\to \IE^G(\FC;\alpha,\beta)/_{\sim_{\FC,h}}$ from \autoref{thm:Paschke-1}.
 Then $\Xi$ restricts to an isomorphism $K_1(\SC_{(\Phi,\IU)})\cong H_\beta$.
 This induces isomorphisms $K_1(\SD_{(\Phi,\IU)}^w)\cong K_1(\SB_{(\Phi,\IU)})\cong KK^G(\FC;\alpha,\beta)$ such that the following diagram commutes: